-Evans Law Firm, PLLC, in downtown Biloxi, Mississippi provides attorney representation to individuals needing the representation of a lawyer in matters of criminal law in Harrison County, Jackson County, and Hancock County.
+Evans Law Firm, PLLC, in downtown Biloxi, Mississippi, provides attorney representation to individuals needing the representation of a lawyer in criminal law matters in Harrison County, Jackson County, and Hancock County.
 We provide legal representation in matters of criminal defense, expungement, and restoration of rights after conviction.
-Our firm is well versed in representation of individuals in Justice Court and Municipal Courts for traffic violations, DUIs, and misdemeanors.
+Our firm is well versed in the representation of individuals in Justice Court and Municipal Courts for traffic violations, DUIs, and misdemeanors.
 We also have experience representing individuals in Circuit Court with felony charges.
 Contact our office to discuss representation in your criminal matter.

 DO YOU NEED REPRESENTATION IN YOUR CRIMINAL MATTER?

 An attorney can assist in defense of the charge of driving under the influence (DUI) or driving while intoxicated (DWI) by looking at various factors, including whether or not there was reasonable suspicion under the law for the automobile to be stopped, if there was probable cause to for the arrest, the admissibility of any statements, and issues surrounding field sobriety tests and testing after an arrest.

 A formal record is made when an individual is arrested for a crime, even if the individual is never formally charged.
 A record is made even if the individual is charged and found not guilty.
 These records are public and potentially visible to government agencies, employers, and others.
 An individual can file an action in court to have an arrest expunged or removed from his/her record.

 Qualifying felony offenses may be expunged from an individual's record.
 If the individual is eligible for expungement, the felony conviction will be removed from his/her record.
 An individual who has been convicted of a qualifying felony may be able to have his/her record expunged five years after completing the terms of the sentence.